Dasharo/twpm-docs/docs/development/verilog_modules.md

 - `uart0_rxd_i`, `uart0_txd_o`: main UART, connected directly to I/O pads.
 - JTAG signals: unused for now.
 - WISHBONE bus interface: configured as WISHBONE Classic.
-Used for accessing modules external to the processor, like TPM module, RAM or RAM controller.
+Used for accessing modules external to the processor, like TPM module, DRAM and LiteDRAM controller.
 - SPI interface: connected to top level I/O either directly or through hardware macro (`spi_clk_o`).
 - GPIO: only 3 outputs are connected to LEDs to provide some kind of output even